michalAndrzejewski/Warehouse/Warehouse/readme.md

 ## This is a portfolio website, created by Michał Andrzejewski using Python, Django, HTML and CSS.
-It is made to manage data inside a cut of Northwind database.
+It is made to manage data in a cut of Northwind database.